Imagen única de: Revista Ancient Warfare Vol Ix.6 - Las Secuelas De La Batalla

 Topic: mark mccaffery, the gates of janus - geminae belli portae

 All soldiers go home.
-It is a reality that has been faced by every survivor of every conflict throughout history: every soldier must return home.
+It's a reality faced by all survivors of every conflict throughout history: all soldiers must return home.
 From the victory parades of the Roman Empire to the triumphal marches of Napoleon, the image of a victorious homecoming is synonymous with military power and domination.
-In classical Greece, a land and period that idolized the military – and the hoplite in particular – images of homecoming, of victory, and of the pride and glory felt by the individual or the state should have been prolific.
+In Classical Greece, a land and period that idolized the military—and the hoplite in particular—images of homecoming, victory, and the pride and glory felt by the individual or the state should have been prolific.
 However, this was not the case.

-At Tienda Medieval we have thousands of medieval and other period products.
+At Tienda Medieval, we have thousands of medieval and other period products.
 Discover them!

 Add text about your shipping policy